qTox/qTox/CONTRIBUTING.md

   message to the commit `Fixes #4134.`.
 [Here is an example](https://github.com/qTox/qTox/commit/87160526d5bafcee7869d6741a06045e13d731d5).

+## Pull request

+*PR = Pull request*

+Ideally for simple PRs (most of them):

+* One topic per PR
+* One commit per PR
+* If you have several commits on different topics, close the PR and create one PR per topic
+* If you still have several commits, squash them into only one commit
+* Rebase your PR branch on top of upstream `master` before submitting the PR

+For complex PRs (big refactoring, etc):

+* Squash only the commits with uninteresting changes like typos, docs improvements, etc… and keep the important and isolated steps in different commits.

+It's important to keep amount of changes in the PR small, since smaller PRs are easier to review and merging them is quicker.
+PR diff shouldn't exceed `300` changed lines, unless it has to.

 ## How to open a pull request
 1. Fork the qTox repository on Github to your existing account.
 2. Open a Terminal and do the following steps: